-Bridges Preparatory School (BPS) has two nurses offices on campus.
+Bridges Preparatory School has two nurse offices on campus.
 One is located in the elementary school and the other is located in between the middle and high schools.
-The elementary nurses office is open from 7:00 AM - 3:00 PM.
-The middle/high school nurses office is open from 7:30 AM - 3:30 PM.
+The elementary nurse's office is open from 7:00 AM - 3:00 PM.
+The middle/high school nurse's office is open from 7:30 AM - 3:30 PM.
 Both offices are staffed by full-time registered nurses.

 It is the focus of our health team to ensure student health and wellness needs are attended to.
 Our nursing staff provides first-aid for injuries and care for illnesses that occur at school.
 A medical record is maintained on each student.

 In order to ensure the continued wellness of our entire school, students should be kept at home when they are sick, have a fever, or have undiagnosed rashes.